 The green policies put in place by the Bush and Obama administrations are not only not aimed at the middle class; they’re benefitting the wealthy at precisely the moment that high gas prices have slammed the lower middle class.

 Consider the flashiest green support for consumers at the moment: tax credits for the purchase of electric cars and solar panels.
 Buy an electric car (more than $40,000) or a solar array (more than $20,000) and get a tax credit.
 But most American families making the median income (about $50,000) spend more per year on their old used cars and fuel ($7,900) than they do on taxes ($6,000).
-So a tax credit effectively steers the taxes they do pay toward those in the upper income brackets.

 To get off nuclear power, Germany plans to make its electricity system 80% renewable by 2050.
 That's not going to be easy.
 Just to reach the first milestone of that goal—35% renewable capacity by 2020—the country will have to build 2,800 miles of new, high-voltage transmission lines.
 Although, one significant thing missing from this story: How many miles of transmission lines Germany would have normally built during that time.
 Even so, watch this space for financing debates, NIMBY wars, and what promises to be some really fascinating problem solving.
 (Via Michael Noble and thanks to Chris Baker!)
 Read the rest

 Don't muck around in the affairs of planets that are less technologically advanced than yours.
 Despite how often it gets ignored, Star Trek's Prime Directive is a pretty nice attempt to take a universe brimming with life and figure out how to interact with it in an ethical way.